 Disaster Response Routes

 Disaster Response Routes (DRR) are roads and highways that are designated to be used only by emergency services in the event our area is declared a local or provincial state of emergency.
 Disaster Response Routes in Colwood run along the Trans-Canada Highway and Veterans' Memorial Parkway.
-For more information, view the DRR Map for the Capital Region.
+Find more information here regarding Disaster Response Routes.

 Being prepared is one of the best ways to serve your community in the event of an emergency.
 Every family should have an emergency plan so that you know what to do in the event of an emergency.
-You should also have an emergency kit at home and in your vehicle in case of earthquake or emergency.
+Having emergency kits readily accessible at home, work and in your vehicle in an emergency is a vital part of preparedness.
 Familiarize yourself with the most effective way to stay in touch with loved ones during an emergency.
 Make sure your smoke alarms and CO2 alarms are in working order at all times.

 Know the Risks